 How can I view the errors encountered while trying to access a Data Source?

-You can tell Blob to log more information (e.g. warnings and informational messages too, not just the errors) for a specific Data Source – see “How can I control the indexing process?“.
+You can tell Knit to log more information (e.g. warnings and informational messages too, not just the errors) for a specific Data Source – see “How can I control the indexing process?“.
 Note that Knit will automatically trim the activity log file size when it gets too large.

 If you still cannot identify the problem, please send us a support request.

-Blob does not show me new or modified content or still shows me deleted content.
+Knit does not show me new or modified content or still shows me deleted content.
 How do I fix this?

-- Check for content updates manually: It is possible that the Data Source was changed after the last time Blob checked/indexed it.
+- Force a re-index of the affected Data Source: It is possible that the Data Source was changed after the last time Knit checked/indexed it.
 To force a manual check for content updates, select the Data Source, right-click on it to see its menu and click on “Check For Content Updates”.

 - Remove and add the Data Source again: this is an extreme step and you should do this only if nothing else works, since it will re-index the entire Data Source again!
-To remove a Data Source from Blob, select it, right-click on it to see its menu and click on the “Remove” menu choice.
-To add back the Data Source, see “How do I tell Blob to index a Data Source?”.
+To remove a Data Source from Knit, select it, right-click on it to see its menu and click on the “Remove” menu choice.
+To add back the Data Source, see “How do I tell Knit to index a Data Source?”.

-You may wish to add a seconds instance of the affected Data Source first to make sure this works before removing the stale old instance.
+You may wish to add a second instance of the affected Data Source first to make sure this works before removing the stale old instance.
 This may also help you re-create any backup tasks you may have set up for the old instance.

 I keep getting prompted for my password.
 How do I reduce these prompts?